anmut-consulting/pipenv-cookiecutter/{{cookiecutter.repo_name}}/UPDATING.rst

         - selecting "Get from branch" from the resulting context menu
         - |get from branch|

     #.
-When you're done reviewing all the changes and pulling in the ones you need, simply ``git add``
+When you're done reviewing all the changes and pulling in the ones you need, execute ``pipenv update`` to make
+        sure that any changes to the Pipfile (packages and dev-packages) from the Cookiecutter update will be synced and locked.

-        the files you want to commit and proceed as normal.
+    #.
+Finally, ``git add`` the files you want to commit and proceed as normal.

 Using command line Git
 ----------------------